 Are mountain goats dangerous?
-What to do if you encounter one
+Our guide on what to do if you meet one

 If you’ve come across one of these timid, distinctive-looking creatures on the trail, you may well have asked yourself, are mountain goats dangerous?
 And what should you do if you encounter one?
-(Image credit: Getty Images)
+(Image credit: Getty)

 Meet the expert